 - comply with local and national workforce requirements during the Covid-19 pandemic.

 The lawful basis on which we use this information

-b) processing is necessary for the performance of a contract to which the data subject is party or to take steps at the request of the data subject prior to entering into a contract;
+- b) UK GDPR, Article 6 (b) - processing is necessary for the performance of a contract to which the data subject is party or to take steps at the request of the data subject prior to entering into a contract;

 Collecting this information